Scanpath Prediction on Information Visualisations: Analysing Gaze Behaviour on Information Visualisations

 \subsection{The MASSVIS Dataset}

 MASSVIS~\cite{borkin2013makes, borkin2015beyond} consists of more than 5,000 static information visualisations and, as such, is one of the largest and most widely used datasets.
-It covers various types of visualisations, such as government reports, infographic blogs, news media websites, and scientific journals, and provides detailed annotations of visualisation elements, such as title, data, axes and legend.
+It covers various types of visualisations, such as government reports, infographic blogs, news media websites, and scientific journals, and provides detailed annotations of visual elements, such as titles, data, axes and legends.
 The dataset also provides gaze data recorded from human viewers for a subset of 393 visualisations.
-Gaze data was collected during a memorability task that involved two phases: in the encoding phase, viewers had been given 10 seconds to memorise each visualisation.
+Gaze data was collected during a memorability task that involved two phases: in the encoding phase, viewers were given 10 seconds to memorise each visualisation.
 In the following recognition phase, viewers were asked to recognise the visualisation within two seconds.
-Given that the visualisations were blurred for the recognition stage, we only used visualisations and gaze data from the encoding stage.
+Given that the visualisations were shown only 2 seconds for the recognition stage, we only analysed visualisations and gaze data in the encoding stage.
 The gaze data from the encoding stage were collected from 33 viewers and 16.7 viewers per visualisation.
-The mean scanpath length on this data was 37.4~(SD\,=\,6.64) with a maximum of 55 fixations and the mean duration of 219.17\,ms~(See Fig.~1 in supplementary material for fixation duration distribution).
-The element taxonomy and annotations are derived from MASSVIS~\cite{borkin2015beyond}.
+The mean scanpath length on this data was 37.4 fixations~($\sigma$\,=\,6.64) with a maximum of 55 fixations and the mean duration of 219.17\,ms~(see Figure~1 in supplementary material for fixation duration distribution).
+The element taxonomy and annotations were derived from MASSVIS~\cite{borkin2015beyond}.
+The first fixations were discarded in every scanpath due to the experimental setting, where a fixation cross showed up right before the image appeared on the screen~\cite{borkin2015beyond}~(see Figure~2 in supplementary material).
+Regarding fixations that landed on white spaces, we followed a similar procedure to prior work~\cite{wang2022impact} and removed 12.2\% of total fixations that did not land on any visual elements.